tsvensen/GruntStart/README.md

 Take a closer look at index.html to
 * optionally use the non-minified CSS and Javascript for development
-* optionally use Modernizr alone without Respond.js, concatenated and minified
+* optionally use Modernizr without Respond.js

 ## Usage